avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 ## Open Questions

-### Should the Subnet validators’ uptime be tracked on the P-Chain?
+### Is there an interest to keep historical information about the validator set on the manager chain?

-Given the direction taken by the Avalanche protocol by the introduction of SOVs (Subnet Only Validators), is it the job of the P-Chain to track Subnet validators’ uptime?
-If yes, the induced load should be taken into account to compute the continuous fee discussed in ACP-77.
+The functions `getValidation` and `getValidatorValidations` would allow to retrieve historical information about the validator set.
+The information will anyway be available on the P-Chain, so we could envision only keeping track of the active validations in the `Manager` contract.
+This would avoid storing historical data on the manager chain and make the implementation of the `Manager` more straightforward.

 ### How could we name “Security Modules”?